Rational singularities for moment maps of totally negative quivers: Introduction

 \section{Introduction}

 Let $Q$ be a quiver and $\dd$ a dimension vector.
 The moment map $\mu_{Q,\dd}$ is a central object in the geometric representation theory of quivers.
 It is a building block of Lusztig's nilpotent variety \cite{Lus91,KS97,Lus00} and Nakajima's quiver varieties \cite{Nak94,Nak98}, which were used in geometric realizations of Kac-Moody Lie algebras and associated quantum groups.
-A systematic study of geometric properties of $\mu_{Q,\dd}$ and of quiver varieties was then undertaken by Crawley-Boevey in the early 2000s \cite{CB01a,CB01b,CB02}.
-Since then, many other aspects of quiver moment maps have been investigated, such as their motives and (equivariant) cohomology \cite{Moz11a,Dav17a} or the cohomology and singularities of quiver varieties \cite{Hau10,HLRV11,HLRV13a,BS19b} and their relations to countings of quiver representations (see \cite{S18} for a survey).
+A systematic study of geometric properties of $\mu_{Q,\dd}$ and of quiver varieties was then undertaken by Crawley-Boevey in the early 2000s \cite{CB01,CB02,CB03a}.
+Since then, many other aspects of quiver moment maps have been investigated, such as the cohomology and singularities of quiver varieties \cite{Hau10,HLRV11,HLRV13a,BS21} or counts of $\mathbb{F}_{q}$-points of $\mu_{Q,\dd}^{-1}(0)$ \cite{Moz11a,Dav18,Dav23c,BSV20}.
+The latter have proved a useful technique to study cohomological Hall algebras and other counts of quiver representations such as Kac's polynomials (see \cite{S18} for a survey).